Architecture of India: Dravidian style

-Dravidian style or the South Indian temple style is an architectural idiom in Hindu temple architecture that emerged in the southern part of the Indian subcontinent or South India and in Sri Lanka, reaching its final form by the sixteenth century.
+Dravidian style or the South Indian temple style is an architectural idiom in Hindu temple architecture that emerged in South India and in Sri Lanka, reaching its final form by the sixteenth century.
 It is seen in Hindu temples, and the most distinctive difference from north Indian styles is the use of a shorter and more pyramidal tower over the garbhagriha or sanctuary called a vimana, where the north has taller towers, usually bending inwards as they rise, called shikharas.
 However, for modern visitors to larger temples the dominating feature is the high gopura or gatehouse at the edge of the compound; large temples have several, dwarfing the vimana; these are a much more recent development.
 There are numerous other distinct features such as the dwarapalakas – twin guardians at the main entrance and the inner sanctum of the temple and goshtams – deities carved in niches on the outer side walls of the garbhagriha.

 Mayamata and Manasara shilpa texts estimated to be in circulation by 5th to 7th century, is a guidebook on Dravidian style of Vastu Shastra design, construction, sculpture and joinery technique.
-Isanasivagurudeva paddhati is another text from the 9th century describing the art of building in India in south and central India.
+Isanasivagurudeva paddhati is another text from the 9th century describing the art of building in south and central India.

 From 300 BCE – 300 CE, the greatest accomplishments of the kingdoms of the early Chola, Chera and the Pandyan kingdoms included brick shrines to deities Kartikeya, Shiva, Amman and Vishnu.
 Several of these have been unearthed near Adichanallur, Poompuhar also known as, Kaveripoompuharpattinam and Mahabalipuram, and the construction plans of these sites of worship were shared to some detail in various poems of Sangam literature.

 The architecture of the rock-cut temples, particularly the rathas, became a model for south Indian temples.
 Architectural features, particularly the sculptures, were widely adopted in South India.
 Descendants of the sculptors of the shrines are artisans in contemporary Mahabalipuram.